-Popcorn is a whole grain maize product -- it's grown extensively in the cornbelt states of the U.S., where the majority of popcorn sold worldwide is grown.
+Popcorn is a whole grain maize product.
 It resembles corn-on-the-cob in appearance and cultivation, although only popcorn kernels have the ability to pop.

-Popcorn is made up of three main components; endosperm, germ and the pericarp.
+Popcorn is made up of three main components: endosperm, germ and the pericarp (also known as hull or bran).
 The endosperm is made up of soft and hard starch granules.
 The endosperm is always white or yellow in color and is a carbohydrate.
 The function of the starch is to provide energy for the living part of the kernel, more commonly known as the "germ" or "embryo."
 The outer hull of the kernel is the pericarp, which is made of cellulose.
 The pericarp or hull is usually white or yellow in color, though the range of colors includes red, black and many colors in between.

 Popcorn seeds are bred to produce desirable traits such as stalk strength, grain color and successful popping.
 Plant breeders select popcorn for genetic traits by using inbreeding.
 Inbreeding is taking the pollen from the tassel (male flower) from a single plant and using that pollen to fertilize the silk (female flower) of that same plant.
 Inbreeding leads to genetic segregation, whereby the plant breeder is able to identify, select and save the seed of desirable plants.
 The breeder then takes the seed and inbreeds it again, and continues to select for desirable traits.
 It takes eight years of inbreeding until the plant selection is stable and is no longer segregating.
 Finally, two inbreds are crossed together to produce a hybrid, which is then planted as popcorn seed.

-Most of the world's popcorn is grown in the United States corn belt of Iowa, Illinois, Indiana, Kansas, Kentucky, Michigan, Missouri, Nebraska and Ohio.
-Each spring, farmers use a corn planter to place the popcorn seeds about 11/2 inches deep and 6 inches apart in the soil.
+Most of the world's popcorn is grown in the United States Corn Belt of Illinois, Indiana, Iowa, Kentucky, Michigan, Missouri, Nebraska and Ohio.
+Each spring, farmers plant popcorn seeds about 11/2 inches deep and 6 inches apart in the soil.
 That's nearly 28,000 seeds per acre.

 Popcorn seed will germinate in approximately seven days and emerges from the soil in 10 days.
 It is the moisture in the soil, which dissolves important elements for the plant such as nitrogen, phosphate and potash.
 The popcorn roots absorb this nutrient rich moisture to "feed' the seed and cause it to germinate.
 When the sun shines on the new leaves, the green chlorophyll in the leaf contains water, which is combined with the carbon dioxide in the air, creating sugar.
 The plant uses the sugar to build more leaves and roots, and eventually ears of popcorn.
 This process is called photosynthesis.